alanvardy/alan_vardy/posts/2021/01-20-3-bad-args-against-tests.md

 In summary:

-## The only benefit to not writing tests is the few minutes you save when first writing the code, the drawback is the countless hours lost by both you and your teammates.
+## The only benefit to not writing tests is the few minutes you save when first writing the code, the drawback is the countless hours lost by both you and your teammates

 ![alt text](broken_house.jpg "Gears")